zemd/tsconfig/README.md

 ]
 ```

-into your `tsconfig.json` file.
-That means that includes are also considered as relative paths in typescript.
+That means that `includes` field is also considered as relative paths in typescript.

-ps. also don't forget to add `/// <reference types="@emotion/react/types/css-prop" />` into `next-env.d.ts`

 ## License